networktocode/ntc-netbox-plugin-metrics-ext/README.md

 The plugin behavior can be controlled with the following list of settings

 - `reports` boolean (default True), publish stats about the reports (success, warning, info, failure)
-- `queues` boolean (default True), publish stats about RQ Worker (nbr and type of job in the different queues)
+- `queues` boolean (default True), publish stats about RQ Worker (nbr of worker, nbr and type of job in the different queues)
 - `models` nested dict, publish the count for a given object (Nbr Device, Nbr IP etc.. ).
-The first level must be the name of the module in lowercase (dcim, ipam etc..) the second level must be the name of the object( usually starting with a uppercase)
+The first level must be the name of the module in lowercase (dcim, ipam etc..), the second level must be the name of the object (usually starting with a uppercase)
     ```python
     {
       "dcim": {"Site": True, "Rack": True, "Device": True,},